-The University Diploma of Sports Training offers an academic university degree of high level that includes the perspectives of a university education and profession experiences.
+The University Diploma in Sports Training offers an academic university degree of high level that includes the perspectives of a university education and professional experiences.

-It provides students with a solid education, the contents of which is directly related to sports contemporary modifications and the evolutionary aspects of the scientific, technical and practical knowledge in the field of physical activities and sports.
+It provides students with a solid education, the content of which is directly related to contemporary modifications and the evolutionary aspects of scientific, technical and practical knowledge in the field of physical activities and sports.

-This degree permits students to acquire their first professional structural experience such as sports training in clubs, training organizations or physical conditioning centers.
+This degree permits students to acquire their first professional structural experience, such as sports training in clubs, training organizations or physical conditioning centers.